IIKirito-kunII/leads-tracker-extension/README.md

-# 🚀 Leads Tracker – Clean & Lightweight Chrome Extension
+# 🚀 Leads Tracker – Lightweight Chrome Extension

-A clean and lightweight Chrome extension designed to quickly **save text snippets, code, and current tabs** with a single click.
+* A clean and lightweight Chrome extension designed to quickly **save text snippets, code, and current tabs** with a single click.

-Perfect for developers, researchers, students, and anyone who needs quick-access bookmarks and code storage directly inside their browser.
+* Perfect for developers, researchers, students, and anyone who needs quick-access bookmarks and code storage directly inside their browser.
 <img src="UI.png" width="500"/>

 ---